manuelbieh/react-book/advanced-concepts/portals.md

 </body>
 ```

 The Portal is rendered into the `#portal` node instead of the `#root` node where all other content including the component itself is placed.
-A Portal is rendered once the component mounts and is removed from the DOM if we the component containing the portal is removed from the component tree.
+A Portal is rendered once the component mounts and is removed from the DOM if the component containing the portal is removed from the component tree.

 ### Portals and their relationship to their parent component